The Sweet Song Of Enlightenment

 When their master appeared, they asked him to elaborate on the meaning.
 Lao Tzu responded by asking them if they had ever experienced the fragrance of a rose.
 Every single hand went up.
 He then asked the question, “who among you is able to explain it to us?”
 No hands went up.

 I have heard people use the expression, “I am awake”.
 But ultimately, this is only the ego speaking.
 To make the statement “I am awake”, or “I am enlightened”, implies the existence of opposite states of being asleep or unenlightened.
 This is duality.
 In consciousness there is no duality; there is only One, therefore, a truly awakened individual would not offer any explanation of being awake or otherwise.
-They would simply abide in the one true state of consciousness.
+They would simply abide in the true nature of their Being; infinite consciousness.

 Ramana Maharshi also has a take on this, which I find quite beautiful.
 He said that “truth has no words” and that “silence is the eternal flow of language, obstructed by words”.